Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations: Results

-\paragraph{\ours{}~bridges the gap between task performance and explainability.} So far, the SOTA models in terms of task accuracy for all the five tasks were models that do not offer any explainability (see \autoref{tab:task}).
-Models that attempt to offer explanations (NLEs or extractive rationales) faced a drop in accuracy. \ours{}~bridges this important gap by matching SOTA task performance for 4 out 5 tasks and even achieving a new SOTA for e-SNLI-VE, while providing two types of explanations, both of which being of higher quality than the previous SOTA models with explanations.
-As evident, \ours{}~outperforms, in terms of task performance, all previous best performing models that offer explanations.
+Until now, the SOTA models in terms of task performance for all five tasks were models that do not offer any explainability \cite{wang-etal-2020-semeval, DBLP:journals/corr/abs-2104-14690, DBLP:conf/iclr/LanCGGSS20, xie2019visual, DBLP:journals/corr/abs-2006-16934}.
+Models that attempt to offer explanations (NLEs or ERs) faced a drop in accuracy (see \Cref{tab:nl,tab:vl}). \ours{}~bridges this important gap by matching SOTA task performance for 4 out of 5 tasks and even achieving a new SOTA for e-SNLI-VE, while providing two types of explanations, both of which are of higher quality than the previous models with SOTA explanations.